frida/frida-website/_docs/javascript-api.md

 ## Interceptor

-+   `Interceptor.attach(target, callbacks)`: intercept calls to function at `target`.
++   `Interceptor.attach(target, callbacks[, data])`: intercept calls to function at `target`.
 This is a `NativePointer` specifying the address of the function you would like to intercept calls to.
 Note that on 32-bit ARM this address must have its least significant bit set to 0 for ARM functions, and 1 for Thumb functions.
 Frida takes care of this detail for you if you get the address from a Frida API (for example `Module.getExportByName()`).

     The `callbacks` argument is an object containing one or more of: